-Every year, millions of tons of waste is generated from both households and building construction, most of which ends up in landfills with a small percentage being recycled.
+Every year, millions of tons of waste are generated from both households and building construction, most of which end up in landfills with a small percentage being recycled.
 Thus, there is a great need for waste minimization as this will not only have a huge environmental impact but also present substantial economic and social benefits.

 Benefits of Waste Minimization

 While it is obvious that waste minimization supports sound business and economic practices in addition to protecting the environment, other benefits include the following:

 - Improved product quality – New technological practices and innovation will not only reduce the generation of waste but also contribute to improved input quality that translates to improved products.